xuchen66/sphinx-emdocs/source/serialem_note_UTAPI.rst

   UseUtapiScripting	    0

+For more details, please refer to the help file.
+Currently, some new features are only available through UTAPI, and this will become increasingly true over time.
+Thermo Fisher is no longer developing older scripting interfaces.

-For more details, you should refer the helpfile.
-Currently, there are some new features with UTAPI.
-For example, the Falcon 4(i) camera can also output compressed TIFF LZW for raw frames, just like Gatan K2/K3 camera.
-This can reduce the filesize quite a bit.
-However, this doesn't have any super-resolution feature as compared to EER.
-It is more like option "Bin counting by 2" for K3 camera.
-If you acquire images with some over-sampling and you Fourier cropping back at processing step to reduce the aliasing noise, that might be good enough in some cases.
+For example, the Falcon 4(i) camera can output compressed TIFF files using LZW compression for raw frames, similar to the Gatan K2/K3 cameras.
+This can significantly reduce file size.
+However, this option does not provide super-resolution capabilities like EER.
+It is more comparable to the “Bin counting by 2” option on the K3 camera.
+If you acquire images with some degree of oversampling and apply Fourier cropping during processing to reduce aliasing noise, this approach may be sufficient in some cases.